Diablo5G/ELK-Stack-Project/README.md

 #### Created an Ansible play to install and configure an ELK instance.

-In this step, you have to:
+In this step, we have to:
-- Add your new VM to the Ansible hosts file.
+- Add our new VM to the Ansible hosts file.
-- Create a new Ansible playbook to use for your new ELK virtual machine.
+- Create a new Ansible playbook to use for our new ELK virtual machine.
-- From your Ansible container, add the new VM to Ansible's hosts file.
+- From our Ansible container, add the new VM to Ansible's hosts file.
-   - RUN `nano /etc/ansible/hosts` and put your IP with `ansible_python_interpreter=/usr/bin/python3`
+   - RUN `nano /etc/ansible/hosts` and put our IP with `ansible_python_interpreter=/usr/bin/python3`

 ![hosts file editing](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/CatHosts.png)